George Soros: Hungary

 On May 16, 2018, Soros's Open Society Foundations announced they would move its office from Budapest to Berlin, blaming the move on an "increasingly repressive" environment in Hungary.

 Africa

 The Open Society Initiative for Southern Africa is a Soros-affiliated organization.

 Chile

 George Soros directly supported the "No" campaign in the 1988 plebiscite.

-George Soros provided advice to the "No" campaign in the 1988 plebiscite, according to the magnate's friend Máximo Pacheco Matte.
+George Soros provided advice to the "No" campaign in the 1988 plebiscite that ended the Pinochet military dictatorship, according to the magnate's friend Máximo Pacheco Matte.
 His support was reflected "in carrying out studies and obtaining data that gave us information that had been kept from us for 17 years (...)
 What we learned there was crucial for the preparation of the famous television program of the 'No' campaign and for the victory in the plebiscite."

 He also sought to improve the image of then-candidate Ricardo Lagos in the 2000 presidential election among business circles.

-In 2009, Michelle Bachelet awarded him the Bernardo O'Higgins Order of Merit as a gesture of gratitude for his "unwavering commitment to democracy and open societies."